Is your WordPress email not sending on GoDaddy?

 Why Won’t WordPress Email Send on GoDaddy?

-GoDaddy blocks SMTP connections on some of its hosting plans.
+Like many hosting providers, GoDaddy blocks SMTP connections on some of its hosting plans.
 Sending email from WordPress can be tricky, even if you install the WP Mail SMTP plugin.

 Unfortunately, some GoDaddy customers find that the Other SMTP option in WP Mail SMTP doesn’t work, regardless of the SMTP server they try to use.